Becoming a Dutch national through naturalisation

 Have you become a Dutch citizen?
 And did you state at the time of the application that you will renounce your other nationality?
 You can often do this at the embassy or consulate of that country in the Netherlands.
 Find out more about renouncement of your other nationality.

-Requirements for later naturalisation of a child
+Requirements for post-naturalisation of a child

 - Your child has lived in the Netherlands for at least 3 years in a row.